That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 “Eh, a GooPoo?
 How in the Hells did something like that get into the kitchen?”

 Isadore and Zollie then turned their heads and were met with Pattilicia, or rather Patti.
 A 170-year-old usagian.
 A long-lived race that thrived amidst nature and possessed a deep connection to animals, along with a pair of large ears that stuck out from the top of their heads, granting them exceptional awareness of their surroundings.
 She had joined with the Venturers following the destruction of her home forest by the daemonic Duke of Zil half a year prior.

 In that time, she had learned to open up to those around her and adopt a more varied understanding of the world by mingling with other races and people of differing worldviews.
 However, she still thrived in more naturalistic locales and was on standby for any quest that would send this jaunty crew through deep or enigmatic forests and dungeons.
 Whether it be to hunt, forage, or wage war, she was always in her element there and proved to be an invaluable asset, earning her great favor among many, including Isadore.

 As for her appearance, she was a limber woman who, in human years, was no older than 25.
-Her physique was lean, her curves were small, her hair was a deep purple that fluttered down to her mid-back, and as per the recent string of cold that befell the center and south of Radiata, she was dressed far warmer than usual.
+Her physique was lean, her curves were small, her hair was a deep purple that fluttered down to her mid-back.
+Per the recent string of cold that befell the center and south of Radiata, she was dressed far warmer than usual.
 Trading in her usual tight and light attire that left her midriff, biceps, and legs exposed in favor of warm leggings, boots, and a jacket wrapped tightly around her person, so as to not compromise her mobility amid combat.